Obarun/66/README.md

 * [ ] Provide a `[Documentation]` section:

-  Enable the provision of documentation for each service using a [documentation] section.
+  Enable the provision of documentation for each service using a [Documentation] section.
 This documentation will be easily accessible by invoking the 66 doc command.

 * [ ] Provide a `Conflicts` keyword at frontend file: